-Box is a file-sharing and storage software squarely aimed squarely at the enterprise, unlike its rival Dropbox, which is also geared towards a consumer market.
+Box offers file-sharing and storage software squarely aimed at the enterprise market.

-The company's business package begins at £12 per month and includes unlimited storage and uploading files of up to 5GB and can be used by an unlimited number of employees.
+The company's business package begins at £12 per month and includes unlimited storage and uploading files of up to 5GB and can be used by any number of employees.

 Documents can be shared with non-users, however they will have read-only privileges, and not the ability to edit.
 The software offers integration with Microsoft 365, meaning it can be layered on top of this software.

 In terms of security, it offers SSL and at-rest encryption and two-factor authentication to ease your privacy concerns.